Ghost Stories at the Arts Theatre

 Lighting and sound effects cleverly support the delivery of screams, shudders and shock-inducing moments.
 At times, however, the lighting creates a slightly overbearing contrast between darkness and light which, though conducive to building tension and unease, borders on distracting.
 The script is varied in sophistication, ranging from the verbosity of the Professor through to the cackling of the yuppie father-to-be.
 Pace is maintained by the lack of interval, the equal distribution of shuddery moments and the suspense created in the lead-up to the “secret” twist.

-Ghost Stories is on at Arts Theatre until 24th May 2014, for further information or to book visit here.
+Ghost Stories is at the Arts Theatre until 24th May 2014.
+For further information or to book visit the theatre’s website here.